-Sacramento Energy Hub
+Sacramento Energy Hub with Fresno Energy Center

 The energy program previously focused on Proposition 39 projects, providing a much needed trained labor source to perform industry standard (ASHRAE LEVEL II) energy surveys.
 Because the cost of lighting is almost always the highest cost for a school district, the Energy Corpsmembers focus primarily on lighting retrofits in schools.
 The Energy Region is expanding to include HVAC controls, solar projects, smart power strips, and more.